 As highlighted in the section titled 'The Legal Framework' above, the Trusts and Trustees Act ('TTA'), Chapter 331 of the Laws of Malta is also relevant for MPM considering its capacity as Trustee of the Scheme.
-This is an important aspect on which not much emphasis on, and reference to, has been made by the Service Provider in its submissions.
+This is an important aspect on which not much emphasis has been made by the Service Provider in its submissions.